 - It has easily accessible materials to support the practice

 Once a diagnosis is obtained many interventions may be suggested and this is the time when you need to consider what is best for your child.
-There are a number of advantages for families to ask for EBPs and for therapists/teachers to use them.
+There are a number of advantages for families to ask for evidence based practices (EBPs) and for therapists/teachers to use them.

 - EBPs have been shown to reduce symptoms and improve functioning.
 Other treatments do not have that track record.